sys-bio/Libstructural/README.md

 ## ACKNOWLEDGEMENTS

-libStructural is brought to you by Herbert Sauro, Frank T. Bergmann, and Yosef Bedaso.
+libStructural is brought to you by Herbert Sauro, Frank T. Bergmann, Kiri Choi, and Yosef Bedaso.